SiRIUS Lab

 Digital Twins & Monitoring

-We develop physics-based and data-driven digital twins of buildings and infrastructure using sensing, data fusion, and structural health monitoring to capture system behavior before and after extreme events.
+Physics-based and data-driven digital twins of buildings and infrastructure using sensing, data fusion, and structural health monitoring.

 Hazards